-- 1. To provide an advanced understanding of the corporate and legal responsibilities and governance in an international business context. - 2.To provide opportunities for the systematic development of the skills of objective analysis, evaluation and presentation to enable students to further develop confidence in effectively appraising and implementing market strategies in the context of international business law. - 3.
-To develop an ability to apply knowledge and understanding of business law in relation to complex issues affecting global trade and corporate governance, both systematically and creatively, to improve business and management practice. - 4.
-To provide a stimulating academic environment, rooted in the experiences of the student, but firmly based upon the values of academic openness and critical appraisal. - 5.
-To explore and develop a comprehensive understanding of academic theory in order to inform and improve current business and commercial and legal practice in an international business context. - 6.To critically apply 'action based learning' in the form of experiential activities and enable students to develop and manage solutions to complex circumstances, whilst analysing the impact this will have on the organisation with an emphasis on the international business context.
+- 1. Provide an advanced understanding of the corporate and legal responsibilities and governance in an international business context. - 2.
+Provide opportunities for the systematic development of the skills of objective analysis, evaluation and presentation to enable students to further develop confidence in effectively appraising and implementing market strategies in the context of international business law.

+- 3. Develop an ability to apply knowledge and understanding of business law in relation to complex issues affecting global trade and corporate governance, both systematically and creatively, to improve business and management practice. - 4.
+Provide a stimulating academic environment, rooted in the experiences of the student, but firmly based upon the values of academic openness and critical appraisal. - 5.
+Explore and develop a comprehensive understanding of academic theory in order to inform and improve current business and commercial and legal practice in an international business context. - 6.
+Critically apply 'action based learning' in the form of experiential activities and enable students to develop and manage solutions to complex circumstances, whilst analysing the impact this will have on the organisation with an emphasis on the international business context.